 While most office parks are situated in the exurban hinterland, in Los Angeles there’s one office park situated at the edge of Downtown, sandwiched between the cities tallest high-rises and the terminally congested 110 Freeway.
 While its suburban charms were chief among its selling points in the 1970s, it seems especially out-of-place and out-of-time in the Downtown landscape today, despite newly added “Millennial bait” touches.
 Among the least significant changes is its new name, Park DTLA.
 For most of its history (and according to most of its signage), it’s referred to as Figueroa Courtyard.

 As it was being developed it initially looked like the first tenant would be the Los Angeles branch of the Pacific Stock Exchange, and the office park was designated “Exchange Square.”
-The stock exchange backed out before completion, opting to remain on Spring Street where it had been since 1931 and where it remained until its trading floor was closed for good in 2001.
+The stock exchange backed out before completion, opting to remain on Spring Street where it had been since 1931 and where it remained until moving to Beaudry shortly before it closed for good in 2001.
 When the office park was completed in 1979, it was dedicated the Gilbert W. Lindsay Mall.
 Lindsay was a one-time City Hall janitor from Mississippi who had worked his way up to become Los Angeles’s first black city councilman.
 For whatever reason, the “Gilbert W. Lindsay Mall” designation was then re-assigned to an alley in Little Tokyo.
 The office park then became Figueroa Courtyard, which most still know it as, if they know it at all.

 CALVIN S. HAMILTON PEDWAY and 1970s FUTURISM